3r3bu5x9/Prismatic-Night/README.md

 If this is uncommented, you need to press **Ctrl+L** to access the url bar and other stuff.
 I prefer this mode as I find the access on hover a little annoying.
 So i've included it too.(previously this was the default mode but some people who weren't aware of the Ctrl+L feature was having problem.
 So i decided to make this optional and the access on hover default).

+If you want the nav bar to remain unhidden, comment both lines *11* and *12*.

 ##### **BONUS**: uncomment line 8 to put the tabs in the bottom.